real-tesco/Multi-Step-Reasoning/README.md

 ## Other Experiments

-With the inference.py script different experiments are possible.
+With the inference.py script different experiments with the trained components are possible.
 The most important flags are:

 ```
 -baseline True -- evaluates the BM25 baseline with chosen anserini index